origranot/mono-config/README.md

 ### ConfigManager

-This class will help ou manage your configurations accross microservices in your mono-repo.
+This class will help ou manage your configurations accross microservices in your monorepo.
 Import the `ConfigManager` class from `mono-config`:

 ```typescript
 import { ConfigManager } from "mono-config";
 ```

-Let's assume your configuration looks like this:
+Let's assume your monorepo configuration looks like this:

 ```json
 {